 Come 1979 Steve Moore was once again working under Dez Skinn, having come full circle back to working on UK reprints of Marvel Comics material, this time at Marvel UK.
 There he worked on Hulk Comic, penning both Hulk and Nick Fury strips, and in October of 1979 he found himself on the newly launched Doctor Who Weekly.

-) It emerged in late 1963 as part of a broader initiative on the part of the BBC to attempt literate, intelligent sci-fi that collided headlong with the need for an adventure serial to show on Saturdays around teatime.
-The result was an idiosyncratic but flexible format - an elderly alien time traveler (the eponymous Doctor Who), his granddaughter, and two middle-aged British schoolteachers travel through space and time in a ship that appears to be a London police box on the outside, but that houses vast interior dimensions.
+Doctor Who is a longstanding and peculiarly British feature of the sci-fi landscape.
+(Appendix 1: Doctor Who) It emerged in late 1963 as part of a broader initiative on the part of the BBC to attempt literate, intelligent sci-fi that collided headlong with the need for an adventure serial to show on Saturdays around teatime.
+The result was an idiosyncratic but flexible format – an elderly alien time traveler (the eponymous Doctor Who), his granddaughter, and two middle-aged British schoolteachers travel through space and time in a ship that appears to be a London police box on the outside, but that houses vast interior dimensions.
 What would have been a 60s curiosity running a few years inadvertently got an extended lease on life in 1966 when BBC executives had the idea to remove the ailing and difficult to work with William Hartnell from the lead role and replace him with Patrick Troughton, explaining this sudden change as a previously unknown aspect of Doctor Who’s alien nature.
 The combination of its extremely flexible premise, its ability to recast its leading man at will, and Troughton’s bold willingness to play the part in a starkly different manner from William Hartnell’s patrician take resulted in a show that could run indefinitely, and that became a British staple and icon.

 By 1980, however, Doctor Who was a show in decline.
 Its leading man, Tom Baker, had been in the part for six years.
 Previously its sustaining genius had been its ability to reinvent itself for the times, but with Baker in place for so long it had begun to ossify into a familiar format.
 On his 1975 debut Baker was a breath of fresh air, mixing a magnetic charisma and sense of humor with a raft of well-produced stories that unabashedly nicked their aesthetic from Hammer Film’s horror movies.
 But by 1980 the show was finishing it’s seventeenth season, and Baker was spending most of his time on visible autopilot.
 On top of that, the economic malaise that hammered the UK in the late 1970s took its toll on the BBC budgets, and the show’s visual aesthetic, never its strong suit to begin with, plummeted.
 When the eighteenth season kicked off in the fall of 1980, it found itself getting hammered in the ratings by the American import of Buck Rogers in the 25th Century on ITV.